 “Very typically for the old heritage varieties, they don’t give you the same spirit yield.”
 But Hugh explains that there will always be subtle flavour differences from heritage varieties “that the absolute connoisseur of whiskies will be able to distinguish”.

 What do we mean by “heritage”?

 There is also a distinction to be drawn between landrace grains and heritage varieties.
-The term “landrace” refers to grains which are considered to have evolved “naturally”, whereas heritage grains are the result of historical crossbreeding at the hands of a farmer.
+The term “landrace” refers to grains which are considered to have evolved “naturally”, whereas heritage grains are the result of historical crossbreeding through traditional barley breeding programmes.

 One of the most popular heritage varieties is Maris Otter, which is a breed of the Proctor and Pioneer heritage grains.
 Tracing the lineage back reveals that Maris Otter is descended from six European landrace varieties: Hanna, Gull, Plumage, Irish-Archer, Spratt and Chevalier.
 These ancient barleys are the parents of other popular heritage varieties, such as Plumage-Archer and Spratt-Archer.

 But the key factor that gives these grains their “heritage” status is the fact that they fell out of mainstream use during the second half of the 20th century.

 “In terms of Scotch whisky, there was a very gentle progression of grains up to the 1950s,” explains Jonny McMillan, Assistant Reserve Spirits Manager at Berry Bros. & Rudd.
 “These grains would broadly have higher protein and less starch.
 Starch converts to sugar, which converts to alcohol – so, the higher the starch, the more alcohol you get.